Transport Layer Security: Datagram Transport Layer Security

 Datagram Transport Layer Security, abbreviated DTLS, is a related communications protocol providing security to datagram-based applications by allowing them to communicate in a way designed to prevent eavesdropping, tampering, or message forgery.
 The DTLS protocol is based on the stream-oriented Transport Layer Security (TLS) protocol and is intended to provide similar security guarantees.
 However, unlike TLS, it can be used with most datagram oriented protocols including User Datagram Protocol (UDP), Datagram Congestion Control Protocol (DCCP), Control And Provisioning of Wireless Access Points (CAPWAP), Stream Control Transmission Protocol (SCTP) encapsulation, and Secure Real-time Transport Protocol (SRTP).

-As the DTLS protocol datagram preserves the semantics of the underlying transport—the application it does not suffer from the delays associated with stream protocols, however the application has to deal with packet reordering, loss of datagram and data larger than the size of a datagram network packet.
-Because DTLS uses UDP or SCTP rather than TCP, it avoids the "TCP meltdown problem", when being used to create a VPN tunnel.
+As the DTLS protocol datagram preserves the semantics of the underlying transport, the application does not suffer from the delays associated with stream protocols.
+However, the application has to deal with packet reordering, loss of datagram and data larger than the size of a datagram network packet.
+Because DTLS uses UDP or SCTP rather than TCP, it avoids the TCP meltdown problem, when being used to create a VPN tunnel.

 The original 2006 release of DTLS version 1.0 was not a standalone document.
 It was given as a series of deltas to TLS 1.1.
-Similarly the followup 2012 release of DTLS is a delta to TLS 1.2.
+Similarly the follow-up 2012 release of DTLS is a delta to TLS 1.2.
 It was given the version number of DTLS 1.2 to match its TLS version.
 Lastly, the 2022 DTLS 1.3 is a delta to TLS 1.3.
 Like the two previous versions, DTLS 1.3 is intended to provide "equivalent security guarantees [to TLS 1.3] with the exception of order protection/non-replayability".

 Many VPN clients including Cisco AnyConnect & InterCloud Fabric, OpenConnect, ZScaler tunnel, F5 Networks Edge VPN Client, and Citrix Systems NetScaler use DTLS to secure UDP traffic.
 In addition all modern web browsers support DTLS-SRTP for WebRTC.